13.44 Suspension, Reduction, and Termination of Adoption Assistance

 • When the child is considered an emancipated minor;

-• Temporary discontinuance of state funded adoption assistance may occur during periods of time in which the adopted child:
+• Temporary suspension discontinuance of state-funded adoption assistance may occur during periods of time in which the adopted child re-enters the custody of the Cabinet.

 • Is placed in foster care;